 Books should stress, she said, that a little drink creates an uncontrollable craving for more.
 They should illustrate the “appalling effects of drinking habits upon the citizenship of the nation.”
 Of course, they should omit the fact that doctors used alcohol for medicinal purposes.

 Publishers were aware of the market being created by the new laws and eager to avoid offending the temperance lobby.
-Therefore, seven major publishers promptly submitted their physiology textbooks for her endorsement.
+Therefore, seven major publishers promptly submitted their textbooks for her endorsement.

 Another textbook approved by Mary Hunt made this assertion.
 “One of the most destructive agents man has brought into use is alcohol.”
 Then it drove the point home.